Energy-Efficient Resource Allocation for PA Distortion-Aware M-MIMO OFDM System: Conclusion and Future Work

 \section{Conclusion and Future Work}

 In this work, we first modeled the impact of soft-limiter PA characteristics on the EE of a MU-M-MIMO OFDM DL system employing ZF precoding under an i.i.d.
 Rayleigh channel.
-We defined the resource allocation problem and proposed the \textbf{DEEP-DEAL} framework, which jointly optimizes distortion-aware power control (DEEP) and antenna allocation (DEAL) in an alternating optimization manner.
+We defined the resource allocation problem and proposed the {DEEP-DEAL} framework, which jointly optimizes distortion-aware power control (DEEP) and antenna allocation (DEAL) in an alternating optimization manner.
 Unlike conventional formulations, the optimization problem does not require explicit transmit power constraints, as the nonlinear PA inherently limits the feasible operating region through distortion.
-Our simulation results show that \textbf{DEEP-DEAL} consistently outperforms distortion-neglecting and power-only optimizing baselines across homogeneous and heterogeneous UE scenarios and across PA classes.
-Notably, the optimum frequently operates at low (but non-negative) IBO, while jointly adapting the number of active antennas.
-This indicates that operating the PA near (but not beyond) saturation is EE-optimal when paired with antenna scaling.
+Our simulation results show that {DEEP-DEAL} consistently outperforms fixed allocation and power-only optimizing (DEEP) baselines across homogeneous and heterogeneous UE scenarios and across PA classes.
+Notably, the optimum frequently operates at low IBO for high path loss cases, while jointly adapting the number of active antennas.
+This indicates that operating the PA near saturation is EE-optimal when paired with antenna scaling.
 Overall, the findings underscore that balancing distortion-aware power control with antenna scaling is essential for maximizing EE in M-MIMO systems.

 Several promising research directions emerge from this study.
-First, while \textbf{DEEP-DEAL} was evaluated for ZF precoding, extending the framework to other schemes such as MRT or hybrid precoding would provide further insights into its applicability under different interference and complexity trade-offs.
+First, while {DEEP-DEAL} was evaluated for ZF precoding, extending the framework to other schemes such as MRT or hybrid precoding would provide further insights into its applicability under different interference and complexity trade-offs.
 Second, incorporating multi-cell scenarios with inter-cell interference and coordinated antenna activation could more closely reflect practical deployment conditions.
 Third, the present work assumes perfect CSI that can be extended to consider the channel estimation errors.
 Additionally, the optimization framework can be enriched by integrating traffic-aware or QoS-driven objectives, allowing energy-efficient adaptation to varying service demands.
 Finally, the hardware model can be extended, e.g., considering the envelope tracking PA, or distortions coming from different front-end elements like the DAC.

 \appendices